fyne-io/proposals/drag-and-drop.md

 To implement the outside Drag-and-Drop the go-gl/glfw changes will be require as there is no support available for such operation.

-The driver will check if object implement **drag.AppDraggable**.
+The driver will check if object implement **fyne.AppDraggable**.
 When object is ready to start a drag (StartDrag() call), the payload will be collected from the object and this information passed to the OS drag-and-drop mechaism.

 #### Darwin